 Back in 2006, when Britney Spears was coming under fire because of the position of her child's car seat, it felt born out of a somewhat genuine public concern over her recent, very public nervous breakdown.
 In 2010, Angelina Jolie had to defend the fact that her daughter Shiloh prefers to wear boys' clothes, but given the volume of conservative voices in this country, it wasn't terribly surprising.

 Last year, mommy-shaming went into overdrive.
 Chrissy Teigen had to defend the fact that she went out to dinner a week and a half after giving birth.
-Just two months later, Teigen -- probably on high-alert still -- came to the aid of Kristin Cavallari when the ex-Laguna Beach star was accused of essentially starving her own son ("Kid looks like a skeleton....sad" read one comment next to this perfectly nice family photo at the beach):
+Just two months later, Teigen—probably on high-alert still—came to the aid of Kristin Cavallari when the ex-Laguna Beach star was accused of essentially starving her own son.
+"Kid looks like a skeleton....sad" read one comment next to a perfectly nice family photo at the beach.

 Many of the criticisms launched at famous moms say far more about the commenters' issues than the shamed celebrity's parenting skills.
 Last summer, mom-of-four Victoria Beckham was called "disgusting" for posting a photo of her giving her daughter a motherly peck on the lips, with the sweet tagline: "kisses from mummy X."